dumbmatter/fakeIndexedDB/README.md

 ## Quality

-Here's a comparison of fake-indexeddb and real browser IndexedDB implementations on [the W3C IndexedDB test suite](https://github.com/w3c/web-platform-tests/tree/master/IndexedDB) as of April 28, 2017:
+Here's a comparison of fake-indexeddb and real browser IndexedDB implementations on [the W3C IndexedDB test suite](https://github.com/w3c/web-platform-tests/tree/master/IndexedDB) as of March 14, 2019:

 Implementation | Percentage of files that pass completely
 --- | ---
-Firefox 53 | 93%
+Chrome 73 | 99%
-Chrome 57 | 92%
+Firefox 65 | 97%
-fake-indexeddb 2.0 | 88%
+Safari 12 | 92%
-Safari 10 | 83%
+fake-indexeddb 2 | 85%
-Edge 14 | 59%
+Edge 18 | 61%

 For browsers, I ran http://w3c-test.org/tools/runner/index.html and counted the passes.
 For fake-indexeddb, I ran `npm run test-w3c`.

-88% is pretty good, right?
+85% is pretty good, right?
 Especially considering that fake-indexeddb runs in Node.js where failure is guaranteed for tests involving browser APIs like Web Workers.
-There are definitley still some weak points of fake-indexeddb, all described in `src/test/web-platform-tests/run-all.js`.
+There are definitley still some weak points of fake-indexeddb, most of which are described in `src/test/web-platform-tests/run-all.js`.
 Your app will probably run fine, though.

 ## Potential applications: